freedomofpress/securedrop-docs/docs/admin/installation/passphrases.rst

 Passphrase best practices
 -------------------------

-All SecureDrop users---*Sources*, *Journalists*, and admins---are required to memorize at least one passphrase.
+All SecureDrop users---Sources, Journalists, and admins---are required to memorize at least one passphrase.
 This section describes best practices for passphrase management in the context of SecureDrop.

 #. **Do** memorize your passphrase.